 - Build carbon capture devices that can be retrofitted to the tailpipe of virtually any kind of semi-truck

 - Capture up to 80% of the truck’s CO2 emissions

 - Permanently sequester the captured carbon by selling it to end-users like concrete producers, who use CO2 in the concrete curing process

-Estes is one of only six companies to participate in the inaugural year of Remora pilots and will be retrofitting ten vehicles with this groundbreaking new carbon capture technology.
+Estes is one of only six companies to participate in the inaugural Remora pilot using this groundbreaking new carbon capture technology.

 In addition to carbon capture, Estes also employs these carbon-reducing practices:

 - Replacing older, less-efficient tractors with EPA-certified models: At the end of 2018, 70% of our tractors were four years old or newer